23f1000917/make-my-ppt/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Demo
-A hosted demo is available at [insert your demo link here].
+A hosted demo is available at [https://make-my-ppt.onrender.com/].

 ## Limitations
 - Template style inference may not be perfect for complex layouts.